 - Course and assignment design supports early and frequent feedback.

 - Seminars provide exposure to experiential learning opportunities.
 To support faculty, FYE hosts an annual spring event that brings together FYS faculty with representatives from campus museums and offices that offer experiential learning opportunities in order to explore possibilities for class involvement.

 Required FYS course features:

 - A required office visit.

-- Seminars include an integrative assignment for gauging students’ achievement of the critical thinking learning outcome.
+- An integrative assignment for gauging students’ achievement of the critical thinking learning outcome.